realA10001986/Flux-Capacitor/README.md

 >Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place.
 A wireless connection over BTTFN/WiFi is much more powerful and therefore recommended over a wired connection.

-For a connection by wire, connect GND and GPIO on the Flux Capacitor's "Time Travel" connector to the TCD like in the table below:
+For a connection by wire, connect "GND" and "TT IN" (labeled "GPIO" on earlier boards) on the Flux Capacitor's "Time Travel" connector to the TCD like in the table below:

 <table>
     <tr>